radixon/LeetCode/README.md

 You can return the answer in any order.

 2 Contains Duplicate
-Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.
+Given an integer array nums, return true if any value appears at least twice in the array.
+And return false if every element is distinct.